12 Free Multi-Day Hikes in New Zealand

 11. Camp Creek Route

 Get spectacular 360-degree views from Mt Alexander, while using the free Camp Creek Hut as a middle base.
-Follow the route trough rainforest and along a creek bed before reaching a short side track to the Camp Creek Hut (3 hours).
+Follow the route through rainforest and along a creek bed before reaching a short side track to the Camp Creek Hut (3 hours).
 You can continue up to the Mt Alexander Summit which is a long and steep hike (5-7 hours from the hut).
 Find out more in 10 Hikes Around Lake Brunner.

 Location: West Coast, South Island.
 19 km south of Moana on the Inchbonnie-Rotomanu Road, just north of Lake Poerua.